-PASFO PARK
+PASEO PARK

 Paseo Park consists of a wide, beautifully landscaped boulevard median, lined with mature live oak trees with various improvements, including: pedestrian lighting, an attractive system of winding, 10-foot sidewalks, and a historical trolley exhibit.
 Second and Third Streets divide the park into three sections, with the two areas between Second and First Streets having extensive landscaping for a more naturalized appearance.
-Bellaire's first historical marker, installed and dedicated in 1989, is located in Paseo Park on Second Street.
+Bellaire's first Official Texas Historical Marker, installed and dedicated in 1989, is located in Paseo Park on Second Street.
 An additional historical marker was dedicated in 1993, and is located near the trolley car.

 - Historical trolley donated by the Bellaire Historical Societ

 - Bellaire Veteran Memorials with surrounding engraved bricks

 - Memorial trees, plantings and plaques

 - Lighted sidewalk from South Rice Avenue to First Street

-- Two historical markers
+- Two Official Texas Historical Markers

 - Bellaire historical trail marker

 - Irrigation

 - Benches

 - Town center clock donated by Rotary Club of Bellaire/Southwest Houston

-- A time capsule
+- Two time capsules

 - "Medsu" art bench

 - Art piece

 - Trash receptacles

-- Implement Master Site Plan
+- Implement Parks Master Plan

 - Sidewalk refurbishment

 - Water fountain

 - Dog waste receptacles and dog water fountain

 - Replace park sign with standard park sign

 - Landscape improvements

-- Remove non-native trees and plants